Last Updated on March 9, 2022 by Real Men Sow

 So, what’s the solution?
 A quick and easy option is to try growing carrots in containers.
 I’ve been experimenting with this over the past couple of years, and have just harvested the first of my July sowed Autumn King.

-How to Make Carrot Containers?
+How to Grow Carrots in Containers?

 My favourite type of carrot container is the old recycling boxes that my local Council dispose of from time to time.
 They’re 40cm wide, 35cm deep and 50cm long, and already have a few holes pre-drilled in the bottom for drainage.
 These containers are good for the bigger, maincrop carrots such as Autumn King.